kshehadeh/tab-cleaner/README.md

 1. Build the extension: `npm run build`
 2. Load the extension in Chrome:
    - Open `chrome://extensions/`
    - Enable "Developer mode"
    - Click "Load unpacked"
    - Select this project folder

 The extension will use the built files in the `dist/` directory.

-## Original Files

-The original vanilla JavaScript implementation is preserved in the `original/` directory.